mouseless/json-concepts/spec/04-custom-types/04-min-and-max.md

 }
 ```

-`ERROR: 'greeting.service.json' is not valid, '$dailyCallLimit' cannot be less`
+`ERROR: 'greeting.service.json' is not valid, '9' is not a valid limit.`
-`than 10.`

 ---